 Our graduate student teaching instructors bring a direct and indirect range of experiences with them.
 Some have prior teaching experiences, although prior teaching experiences are not a requirement.
 Some have been writing center assistants, K-12 coaches and tutors, interns, discussion leaders and graders for professors.
 Some bring valuable student experiences with them: classroom presentations, experience with collaborative group work, workshop and reader response activities, editorial experience, experiences with deep revision practices.
 Some bring community and work experiences: professional writing experience, editing experience, technological savvy, customer relations, coaching and camp experiences.
 Some bring experiences of living, studying, and working in other cultures.
 All of our graduate student teaching instructors bring their desire to learn and gradually develop their expertise while they are here.

 You’ll find that serving as an English 101 instructor complements your role as a graduate student by providing you with valuable teaching experience, and a chance to put your learning to immediate use in ways that are mutually rewarding for you and your students.

-*While some teaching assistantships are awarded for a full academic year (or only one or two quarters), ALL teaching assistantships are performance based and should a students' performance (either inside or outside the classroom) warrant, a corrective action plan up to and including termination of a teaching assistantship may occur at any time.
+*While some teaching assistantships can be awarded for a full academic year (or only one or two quarters), ALL teaching assistantships are performance based and should a students' performance (either inside or outside the classroom) warrant, a corrective action plan up to and including termination of a teaching assistantship may occur at ANY time.
 Our teaching assistants have mostly full-time appointments that require 20 hours of service per week outside of their own course work.
 To include weekly TA meetings and all other mandatory meetings & trainings.
 It should go without saying that attendance is important.